New Castle Delaware

 Probably, the bar area and tables received a stylish upgrade, hoping to generate interest.
 Live music was added and Karaoke was offered.
 Probably, game night might have been added.
 Pub Quiz was very popular during the 1990s’.
 They tried to make their Inn a destination for a fun night out and a place to relax and meet with friends.

 By 2017, the bar and meal area was nearly turn key.
-They had spruced up the apartments, and the building in general, before deciding to close and put the whole property on the real estate market for two million five hundred dollars.
+The apartments, and the building in general, were spruced up.
+At this point the owners put the whole property on the market for two million five hundred dollars.

 The David Finney Inn was sold to new energetic owners with great plans to implement.
 Every part of this structure was put to work effectively to bring in more money to more than survive; even with the required $5,000 fee to have a liquor license from the city, and pay nearly 20,000 dollars in taxes.

-The new owners upgraded the patrons’ experience by adding a more cozy and romantic feeling coupled with high quality fantastic food and specialty and classic drinks.
-To cut the costs of renting the apartments, they signed up with Air B and B for the renting of two of the five third floor apartments.
+The new owners upgraded the patrons’ experience by adding a more cozy and romantic features coupled with higher quality food and specialty and classic drinks.
+To cut rental costs, they signed up with Airbnb for the renting of two of the five third-floor apartments.

-So far, their Sonora Restaurant and The David Finney Inn has been enthusiastically received and had enjoyed a good income.
-One wonders if the happy spirit or spirits who reside here are urging them on; being pleased by the new owners’ success.
-They may admire all the improvements in the food, drink and atmosphere, giving this place a new life and promising future.
+So far, their Sonora Restaurant and The David Finney Inn have been enthusiastically received and enjoyed a good income.
+One wonders if the happy spirits here are pleased by the new owners’ success and are urging them on.
+They may admire all the improvements in the food, drink and atmosphere, giving this place a new life and a promising future.

 HISTORY OF MANIFESTATIONS

 One or two spirits still enjoy this property and are interested in watching what is going on.
-They are even willing to share this structure with the living.
+They are even willing to share the building with the living.

-People who built their business and enjoyed running their business while alive, may stick around as spirits and watch the living.
-If they had living quarters in this business, they may especially enjoy their personal living space where they have great memories.
+People who have built their business and enjoyed running it while alive, may stick around as spirits and watch the living.
+If they once had living quarters on the premises, they may especially enjoy their personal living space and have great memories of it.

-Dr. John Finney who built this property so long ago and passed it on to his son, David, may be the Finney member who may still love this structure.
+Dr. John Finney, who built the property so long ago before passing it on to his son, may be the family member who still loves it today.

-His son, David also may be the spirit who inhabits the third floor as well, still remembering his law offices; a place where he enjoyed much success as a lawyer.
+But his son, David, may also be the spirit who inhabits the third floor.
+He may still remember his law offices; a place where he enjoyed much professional success.

 MANIFESTATIONS